-In case your cover crops survive the winter days, you can kill it by manually turning them.
-You can also remove them and feed them to your chickens or other animals in your property.
+In case your cover crops survive the winter days, you can kill them by manually turning them.
+You can also remove them and feed them to your chickens or other animals on your property.

 There are different cover crops that you can use such as:

 - sweet peas